 Eligible Uses of the grant

-- Major Contributions is open to accepting a wide range of larger projects that seek to have a significant impact.
-Examples from past projects
+- While Major Contributions is open to accepting a wide range of applications that seek to have a significant impact, key priorities for this grant are infrastructure, economic development and job creation, emergency preparedness, and the environment.

 - Preference is given to: